barira1993/Hospitality-Data-Analysis/README.md

 Total bookings by property.
 Occupancy analysis.
 Revenue analysis.
 Room category analysis.
 Booking vs capacity comparison.
 Customer rating analysis.
 Outlier detection.

-Key Insights

-RT4 (Presidential Suite) rooms generally have higher revenue.
-No significant outliers were found in the revenue_realized column.
-A large number of customer ratings were missing, so I retained those records to avoid excessive data loss.
-Some booking records exceeded the available capacity and were removed during data cleaning.

-Files in this Repository hospitality_eda.ipynb – Jupyter notebook containing the complete EDA.
-README.md – Project documentation.

 Conclusion